Strategies for generating separable photon triplets in waveguides and ring resonators: Spectrally uncorrelated photon triplet states

 as seen in Fig. \ref{fig:kappa_pump_bw}.
 This alignment ensures that the spherical symmetry of the PMF's main lobe is preserved.
 For this idealized scenario, we find a minimum separability parameter of $\kappa\approx 1.25$, establishing a theoretical lower bound for the separability parameter of dispersion-engineered TOPDC-based photon triplet sources.
 With this, we have established a set of conditions for approximate separability of the triphoton JSA for waveguides, and a lower limit for $\kappa$ for triplets generated in such systems.

-Fig. \ref{fig:jsirho_ideal} illustrates the spectral characteristics of a photon triplet source for the ideal case in which the separability conditions are fulfilled.
-In (a), we show a representation of a projection of the triphoton JSA defined by
+Fig. \ref{fig:jsirho_ideal} presents the spectral characteristics of a photon triplet source for the ideal case in which the separability conditions are fulfilled.
+To illustrate the symmetry argument discussed above, Fig. 2(a) shows a projection of the triphoton joint spectral intensity (JSI), $|\Psi(\omega_1,\omega_2,\omega_3)|^2$, onto the \{$\omega_1,\omega_2$\} plane, obtained by integrating over $\omega_3$:

-which is approximately spherically symmetric.
+The resulting distribution is approximately spherically symmetric.
 Identical representations are found for $s(\omega_1,\omega_3)$ and $s(\omega_2,\omega_3)$.
 The corresponding single-photon reduced density matrix $\rho_I$ is shown in panel (b).
 In (c), we present the dominant pseudo-Schmidt functions obtained from the singular value decomposition of $\rho_I$, weighted according to their mode fraction $r_n$ (see Eq. \eqref{eq:dm}), which is shown in (d), highlighting the predominance of the first mode.